Dr Helen Conrad O'BriainAdjunct Lecturer

-She has directed or is directing Ph.
-Ds on Beowulf, Riddles,and Tolkien; M. Phil. research on Julian of Norwich, female saints of the Old English Martyrology, Elene, the language of treasure in Beowulf, a reassessment of Grendel's mother, Malory's Lyonette, the mutant in science fiction 1930-1960, Pratchett’s ‘Guards’ novels, and death in Le Guin’s short fiction.
+She has directed PhD's on Beowulf, Riddles and Tolkien, M. Phil. research on Julian of Norwich, female saints of the Old English Martyrology, Elene, the language of treasure in Beowulf, Grendel's mother, Malory's Lyonette, the mutant in science fiction 1930-1960, Pratchett’s ‘Guards’ novels, and death in Ursuala K. Le Guin’s short fiction.
 Her own research interests include the theology of Beowulf, medieval sources of science fiction, the influence of Vergilian commentary, and Trinity incunabula.
-She is joint editor with Dr. Julie Anne Stevens of A Ghostly Genre (Four Courts Press, forthcoming) and a major contributor to the new Oxford Dictionary of the Middle Ages.
+She is joint editor with Dr. Julie Anne Stevens of A Ghostly Genre (Four Courts Press, 2010) and a major contributor to the new Oxford Dictionary of the Middle Ages.

-The Ghost Story from the Middle Ages to the Twentieth Century: A Ghostly Genre, edd.
-Helen Conrad-O'Briain and Julie Anne Stevens (Four Courts Press: Dublin, 2010)
+The Ghost Story from the Middle Ages to the Twentieth Century: A Ghostly Genre, eds.
+Helen Conrad O'Briain and Julie Anne Stevens (Four Courts Press: Dublin, 2010)

-Conrad-O’Briain, Helen, ‘Providence and Intertextuality: LeFanu, M. R. James, and Dorothy Sayers' The Nine Tailors’ in The Irish Journal of Gothic and Horror Studies 9 (February, 2011) http://irishgothichorrorjournal.homestead.com/HConrad-OBriain.html
+'Providence and Intertextuality: LeFanu, M. R. James, and Dorothy Sayers' The Nine Tailors in The Irish Journal of Gothic and Horror Studies 9 (February, 2011) http://irishgothichorrorjournal.homestead.com/HConrad-OBriain.html

 'Could Women read in the Middle Ages?' in Misconceptions about the Middle Ages, eds.
 Stephen Harris and B. L. Grigsby (Routledge: New York, 2007)